Indian logistics firm TCI braces for slowdown

-BANGALORE Logistics company Transport Corporation of India (TCIL.NS) is bracing for a sharp fall in earnings growth this year as a slowing Indian economy takes a toll on demand, a senior company official said.
+BANGALORE Dec 6 Logistics company Transport Corporation of India is bracing for a sharp fall in earnings growth this year as a slowing Indian economy takes a toll on demand, a senior company official said.

 TCI's supply chain solutions division, one of its fastest growing businesses, has expanded by only 16 percent so far this year compared with 60 percent growth in 2010, Joint Managing Director Vineet Agarwal said.